g-ilunga/environmental_assessment_data_download/Description in English.md

 ## Perspectives
 This is an early prototype.
 Upcoming improvements includes developping a user interface.
 Only data available through IGN WFS API are currently supported.
-Additional data will be progressively added
+Additional data will be progressively added.